GSA-TTS/identity-handbook/_articles/gpo-designated-receiver.md

 ## How and Why?

 It's difficult to automate testing of the United States Postal Service and the U.S. Government Publishing Office, so to ensure Login.gov is sending letters as expected, a Login.gov team member is sent a letter every day.
-We record the day the letters were sent and received along with a few other attributes in a [spreadsheet](https://docs.google.com/spreadsheets/d/1fgRrwNk5GJZbs68Y9JFa4WbmH5OAUKkVrfjNetEh1TY).
+We record the day the letters were sent and received along with a few other attributes in a [spreadsheet][the-spreadsheet].

 ## What should I expect and how do I do it?

 It takes 3-7 business days for letters to arrive.
 It is common to not receive any for a few days, and then receive multiple in one day.
-When you receive a letter, the things to record are:
+When you receive a letter, record the following data points in [the GPO Designated Receiver Report][the-spreadsheet]:

 * The date it was delivered
 * The date it was printed